BodenmillerGroup/ImcSegmentationPipeline/README.md

 for pixel classification.
 It is streamlined by using the specially developped imctools python package (https://github.com/BodenmillerGroup/imctools) package as well as custom CellProfiler modules (https://github.com/BodenmillerGroup/ImcPluginsCP).

-Please read the draft document describing the pipeline in the 'Documents' folder for further information about the pipeline and consider the example configuration and Cellprofiler Pipeline files.
+Please read the draft document describing the pipeline in the 'Documents' folder for further information about the pipeline and consider the example configuration jupyter file (configuration_files/201709_imctutorial.ipynb) and Cellprofiler Pipeline examples.

 We freely share this pipeline in the hope that it will be usefull for others to perform high quality image segmentation and serve as a basis to develop more complicated open source IMC image processing workflows.
 In return we would like you to be considerate and give us and others feedback if you find a bug or issue  and raise a Github Issue on the affected projects or on this page.